Somesh1412/Assignment-3-Gathering-Munging-and-Cleaning-Data/README.md

 2. Execute Connector.py: It Connects python to MySQL and creates the schema for the required tables.

-3. Importing Dataset: The tables are created and the dataset is separated.
+3. Importing Dataset: The tables are created and the dataset is seger
+4.  .
 We checked the accuracy of the data using audit and used data visualization to make the data more understandable.

-4. Execute Importing Dataset: leverages audit completeness to clean and verify the data, then stores the values in the appropriate tables.
+4. Execute Importing_Dataset.py: leverages audit completeness to clean and verify the data, then stores the values in the appropriate tables.

 5. Refer to Assignment-3-Gathering-Munging-and-Cleaning-Data/Use Cases.md file for all the use cases and their SQL queries.